DallanQ/race_for_the_galaxy/Manual.md

 #### Any One Good

-> A card with four squares in blue, green, yellow, and brown with a grey arrow pointing right and a hexagon with 1 inside
+> Image of a card with four squares in blue, green, yellow, and brown with a grey arrow pointing right and a hexagon with 1 inside
-> A card with four squares in blue, green, yellow, and brown with a grey arrow pointing right and a hand holding a card with 1 inside
+> Image of a card with four squares in blue, green, yellow, and brown with a grey arrow pointing right and a hand holding a card with 1 inside
-> A card with four squares in blue, green, yellow, and brown with a grey arrow pointing right and a hexagon with 2 inside
+> Image of a card with four squares in blue, green, yellow, and brown with a grey arrow pointing right and a hexagon with 2 inside
-> A card with four squares in blue, green, yellow, and brown with a grey arrow pointing right and a hand holding a card with 2 inside
+> Image of a card with four squares in blue, green, yellow, and brown with a grey arrow pointing right and a hand holding a card with 2 inside
-> A card with four squares in blue, green, yellow, and brown with a grey arrow pointing right, a hexagon with 1 inside and a hand holding a card with 1 inside
+> Image of a card with four squares in blue, green, yellow, and brown with a grey arrow pointing right, a hexagon with 1 inside and a hand holding a card with 1 inside

 Discard 1 good (of any kind) to gain the specified VP chips and/or cards.